browserengineering/book/book/invalidation.md

 Widths for inline elements
 ==========================

-For uniformity, let's make all of the other layout object types also protect their `width`; that means `LineLayout`, `TextLayout`, and then `EmbedLayout` and its subclasses. `LineLayout` is pretty easy:
+It's a little confusing that `BlockLayout`'s `width` field is protected but not other layout object types'.
+Let's fix that.
+`LineLayout` is pretty easy:

 ``` {.python ignore=ProtectedField}
 class LineLayout: